mimnetto/code-fatale/README.md

   * Lorem Ipsum Dolor Sit Amet, Consectetur Adipiscing Elit, Sed Do Eiusmod Tempor Incididunt Ut Labore Et Dolore Magna Aliqua.
 * Image Uploader
   * Mimi was able to get one to upload locally but not to the atlas db
+* Creating profile setting and customizations before the authorization.
+Apparently trying to make something out of order doesn't help.
+Lily would try to precode things but it would break the entire app so we had to ditch some code in order to get the app to work properly.

 ### Wins!